jmce22/pands-project/README.md

 I will then outline the steps which I needed to take before I could begin the actual analysis itself: this includes importing the libraries which I will use for the project; giving a description of these libraries; and the details of how my final python script will print out a summary of each variable to a single text file.

-Finally I will give details of my analysis of the data set
+Finally I will give details of my analysis of the data set.
+I will discuss:
-* I will discuss the histograms I generated from the data,
+* The histograms I generated from the data
-* Followed by the scatterplots of each pair of variables,
+* The scatterplots of each pair of variables
-* Finally, I will  discuss any additional analyses I have carried out on the dataset.
+* Finally, I will discuss any additional analyses which I have carried out on the dataset.

 My project will conclude with a summary of my findings, and my thoughts upon conclusion of the project. \
 I will also provide a list of references which I used to complete my work.